aptech/docs/docs/fred_category_series.rst

     :type offset: non-negative integer

-    :param order_by: Order results by values of the specified attribute. 'title', 'units', 'frequency', 'seasonal_adjustment', 'realtime_start', 'realtime_end', 'last_updated', 'observation_start', 'observation_end', 'popularity', 'group_popularity'. optional, default: series_id
+    :param order_by: Order results by values of the specified attribute.
+One of the following strings: 'series_id', 'title', 'units', 'frequency', 'seasonal_adjustment', 'realtime_start', 'realtime_end', 'last_updated', 'observation_start', 'observation_end', 'popularity', 'group_popularity'. optional, default: series_id

-    :type order_by: One of the following strings: 'series_id'
+    :type order_by: String

-    :param sort_order: Sort results is ascending or descending order for attribute values specified by order_by. optional, default: asc
+    :param sort_order: Sort results is ascending or descending order for attribute values specified by order_by.
+One of the following strings: 'asc', 'desc'. optional, default: asc

-    :type sort_order: One of the following strings: 'asc', 'desc'
+    :type sort_order: String

-    :param filter_variable: The attribute to filter results by. 'units', 'seasonal_adjustment'. optional, no filter by default
+    :param filter_variable: The attribute to filter results by.
+On of the following strings: 'frequency', 'units', 'seasonal_adjustment'. optional, no filter by default

-    :type filter_variable: On of the following strings: 'frequency'
+    :type filter_variable: String

     :param filter_value: The value of the filter_variable attribute to filter results by. optional, no filter by default